ADGEfficiency/programming-resources/vim/neovim.md

 Vimscript all plugins work fine in Neovim.

-If you want a good place to start, look at [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+If you want a good place to start, look at [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) or [nvim-kickstart-python/kickstart-python.lua](https://github.com/chrisgrieser/nvim-kickstart-python/blob/main/kickstart-python.lua) for Python.

 # Options